top of page

 Saignon 3732.jpg

 Only certain places in the world warrant a full-on dally.
-To make the grade, they must offer a combination of visual appeal, atmosphere, history, climate, peculiarity and off-the-beaten-track-ness.
+To make the grade, a destination must offer a combination of visual appeal, atmosphere, history, climate, unusualness, creature comforts and off-the-beaten-track-ness.

-That elusive recipe excludes certain A-list places that I love, but are just too obvious.
-Apologies Seville, Florence, Bangkok, Barcelona and the like.
+That elusive recipe excludes certain A-list locations I love, but are just too obvious.
+Apologies Seville, Florence, Bangkok, Barcelona, Amsterdam, Lisbon and the like.

-I often justify journeying to warmer climes with the need for my watercolours to dry quickly.
-In truth, it’s just a sublime pleasure to escape Britain’s interminable winter or cheat its dreary shoulder season in Europe’s further reaches.
+As justification for journeying to warmer climes, I often quote needing my watercolours to dry quickly.
+In truth, it’s just a sublime pleasure to escape Britain’s interminable winter or cheat its dreary shoulder season.

 Funnily enough, the words 'cheat' and 'dally' both share the same delicious, yet disreputable connotations.